 Our goal is to create a team from a group of players and to win a NEPSSA championship by playing high level soccer with class and integrity.
 We truly believe it is not whether you win or lose, but how you play the game.
 We strive to keep the student first in student-athlete and have our players be leading students and citizens of our school community.
 Players are mentored to make the connection between lessons learned through athletic competition and their everyday lives.

-Carlos Almeida returns for his third season as the goalkeeper coach for the program.
+Carlos Almeida returns as the goalkeeper coach for the program.
 Coach Almeida played on two NCAA College Cup teams at UCONN, winning the 1981 National Championship.
 Prior to attending UCONN he was a standout goalkeeper for Danbury High School, earning all-region and all-state honors.
 He played after college for the renowned Danbury Portuguese Club.
 He has a wealth of experience coaching at the club, high school and college level as well as his own goalkeeper training school - CT Keeper.
 Coach Almeida holds licenses from the USSF and NSCAA.